Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 The general structure of a Scilla contract is given in the code fragment below:

++ It starts with the declaration of ``scilla_version``, which indicates which major Scilla version the contract uses.

-+ It starts with the declaration of a ``library`` that contains purely mathematical functions.
++ Then follows the declaration of a ``library`` that contains purely mathematical functions.
 For instance, a function to compute the boolean ``AND`` of two bits or computing factorial of a given natural number.

-+ Then, follows the actual contract definition declared using the keyword ``contract``.
++ Then follows the actual contract definition declared using the keyword ``contract``.

 + Within a contract, there are then three distinct parts: